walkhighlands

 ACCOMMODATION AND SERVICES ALONG THE WAY

-Melrose is a small and picturesque town with a choice of hotels, bed and breakfast, a youth hostel and campsite.
+Melrose is a small and picturesque town with a choice of hotels, bed and breakfast and a campsite.
 The first section could be split by an overnight stay in the village of St Boswells.

 Harestanes is a visitor centre with a seasonal cafe but no accommodation.
 Bed and breakfast is available in Ancrum which is a short distance off route and also has a pub serving meals.
 The next stage could be split by an overnight stay at Morebattle.